-Narrator helps your data team build a customer 360 that covers every interaction customers have with your business (opened emails, paid invoices, new support tickets, etc...).
+Narrator helps your data team implement a single table that covers every interaction customers have with your business (opened emails, paid invoices, new support tickets, etc...).
 This provides the foundation for a comprehensive self-service experience for your company.
 Anyone can answer their own data questions without needing SQL and generate comprehensive analyses instantly to ensure they make the most informed decisions.

-A customer 360 is a table centered around your core customer that makes self-service analytics possible.
+An activity stream is a table centered around your core customer that makes self-service analytics possible.
+It's based on the Activity Schema data modeling approach.
 In Narrator, it's a 10 column, time-series table with all of your customer activities.
-As customers engage with your company (purchase products, call support, churn, visit the website), more activities are added to the customer 360.
-You can think of the customer 360 as a timeline of all interactions that all customers have had with your company.
+As customers engage with your company (purchase products, call support, churn, visit the website), more activities are added to the activity stream.
+You can think of the activity stream as a timeline of all interactions that all customers have had with your company.

-Important note, the customer can be any entity that's core to your business, can be a client 360, company 360, vehicle 360, etc…
+Important note, the customer can be any entity that's core to your business, can be a client stream, company stream, vehicle stream, etc…

-Narrator uses activity transformations (simple < 25-line SQL queries that you define) to add activities to your customer 360.
+Narrator uses activity transformations (simple < 25-line SQL queries that you define) to add activities to your activity stream.
 The activity transformation becomes the definition that will be used to define a customer concept (activity) across your company.

 Activities represent the important actions that your customer does (Completed Order, Viewed Page, etc).
 Everything in Narrator is built using activities.
 They each have a customer identifier (typically email address), a timestamp of when it occurred, and a set of feature columns that are specific to each activity.

-Once you've built your customer 360, it can be reassembled into any table you need for reporting, data science, or analysis.
+Once you've built your activity stream, it can be reassembled into any table you need for reporting, data science, or analysis.
 Narrator is SO powerful because any dataset can be created with this single data model.
 To make this possible, Narrator uses an innovative new-approach to joins called Relationships.

-Because the structure of each customer 360 is standardized, any query can be automatically generated using the Narrator platform.
+Because Activity Schema is a standard, any query can be automatically generated using the Narrator platform.
 Dataset was built to handle the complex SQL logic required to query it (ie. self joins, relational joins, etc), so your queries are always accurate, optimized for performance, and easy to read!

-Check out the dataset question bank for examples of the types of data tables that can be generated using your customer 360.
+Check out the dataset question bank for examples of the types of data tables that can be generated using your activity stream.

 Using the analyze button, you can understand how any feature is influencing any KPI from any dataset built in Narrator.
 It will assemble a comprehensive analysis that provides concrete recommendations alongside a story to tell you why your KPIs are influenced by each feature.